 Under Minnesota’s laws, the crime of third degree assault is also committed when:

-In Minnesota, it is a felony to assault a state hospital employee, law enforcement officer, correctional officer, or probation officer engaged in the performance of official duties if the defendant:
+In Minnesota, it is a felony to assault a state hospital employee, law enforcement officer, correctional officer, probation officer, prosecuting attorney, or judge engaged in the performance of official duties if the defendant:

 Felony assault is also committed by inflicting demonstrable bodily harm on the following protected employees, while the employee is engaged in the performance of job duties:

 Deadly force against law enforcement.
-A person also commits the crime of first degree assault by using (or attempting to use) deadly force against a law enforcement officer or correctional officer who is performing official duties.
+A person also commits the crime of first degree assault by using (or attempting to use) deadly force against a law enforcement officer, prosecuting officer, judge, or correctional officer who is performing official duties.
 In using deadly force, the defendant intends to cause death or reasonably should know that there is a substantial risk of death or great bodily injury.

-Strangling someone would also be an example of using force that is deadly.
+Strangling someone is an example of using deadly force.

 Simple assault is punished as a felony in Minnesota when the defendant has previously been convicted of two (or more) qualified domestic violence-related offenses: